- Search The Registry

 *Bob Gibson was born on this date in 1935.
 He was a (retired) Black baseball player.

-From Omaha, Nebraska he was named Pack Robert Gibson, after his father who died 3 months before his birth, and changed his name to Robert when he turned 18.
-Despite a childhood filled with health problems, including rickets, asthma, pneumonia, and a heart murmur, he was active in sports particularly baseball and basketball.
+From Omaha, Nebraska, he was named Pack Robert Gibson after his father died three months before his birth, and he changed his name to Robert when he turned 18.
+Despite a childhood filled with health problems, including rickets, asthma, pneumonia, and a heart murmur, he was active in sports, particularly baseball and basketball.
 After a standout career at Tech High in Omaha, Gibson won a basketball scholarship to Creighton University.

 Over 17 seasons (all) with the Cardinals, Gibson won 20 games five times and established himself as the definition of intimidation, competitiveness, and dignity.
 He posted a 1.12 ERA in 1968, the lowest figure since 1914, and was named the National League Cy Young Award winner and Most Valuable Player.
 Known as a premier big-game pitcher, Gibson posted World Series records of seven consecutive wins and 17 strikeouts in a game and was named World Series MVP in 1964 and 1967.